ModelSurge/auto-backup/README.md

 For example, if I want to save the images on 2 different drives, `D` and `F`, I can write this in the textbox:
 `D:\my\stable diffusion\backup\folder | F:\my other\stable diffusion\backup\folder`

-If you don't write any path, it won't save additional images at all.
+If you don't write any paths, it won't save additional images at all.
 This extension does not override the default behaviour of the webui.
 If you have the `Always save all generated images` checkbox checked in the webui settings, you will still be saving them on your hard-drive at the specified path in the settings.